Polynomial Root-Finding and Algebraic Eigenvalue Problem: Recursive Factorization, its bit complexity, and Root Isolation

-\subsection{Overall complexity of recursive factorization}
+\subsection{Overall complexity of Recursive Factorization}

 The overall complexity of recursive factorization is dominated by the sum of the bounds on the complexity of all splittings into pairs of factors.
-The algorithm of \cite{P95} and \cite{P02} adopts recursive factorization of \cite{S82} but decreases the overall complexity bound by roughly a factor of $d$.
-This is due to additional techniques, which ensure that in every recursive splitting of a polynomial into the product of two factors the ratio of their degrees is at most 12.
-Consequently $O(\log(d)$ recursive splitting steps are sufficient in \cite{P95} and \cite{P02}, and so the overall complexity of root-finding is proportional to that of the first splitting.
-In contrast \cite{S82} allows a linear factor in any splitting and thus allows up to $d-1$ splittings, with each of the first $d/2$ of them almost as expensive as the very first one (cf. Example \ref{ex2}).
+The algorithm of \cite{P02} adopts recursive factorization of \cite{S82} but decreases the overall complexity bound by roughly a factor of $d$.
+This is due to additional techniques, which ensure that in every recursive splitting of a polynomial into the product of two factors the ratio of their degrees is at most 11.
+Consequently, $O(\log(d)$ recursive splitting steps are sufficient in \cite{P02}, and so the overall complexity of root-finding is in $\tilde O(db)$ -- proportional to that of the first splitting.
+In contrast, the degrees of a factor in any splitting in \cite{S82} can be low, e.g., 1, and so there can be up to $d-1$ splittings overall, each of the first $0.5d$ of them being almost as expensive as the very first one.

-\section{From factors to roots}
+\subsection{From factors to roots}

-\begin{theorem} \cite[Theorem 2.7]{S85}.
+\begin{theorem} \cite[Thm.
+2.7]{S85}.
 Suppose that